Cray-HPE/docs-csm/install/deploy_management_nodes.md

       >
       > For HPE NCNs the date configuration menu can be found at the following path: `System Configuration -> BIOS/Platform Configuration (RBSU) -> Date and Time`
       >
-      > Alternatively for HPE NCNs you can log in to the BMC's web interface and access the HTML5 console for the node to interact with the graphical BIOS.
+      > Alternatively, for HPE NCNs you can log in to the BMC's web interface and access the HTML5 console for the node, in order to interact with the graphical BIOS.
-      > From the administrators own machine create a SSH tunnel (-L creates the tunnel, and -N prevents a shell and stubs the connection):
+      > From the administrator's own machine, create an SSH tunnel (`-L` creates the tunnel; `-N` prevents a shell and stubs the connection):
       >
       > ```bash
       > linux# bmc=ncn-w001-mgmt # Change this to be each node in turn.